frank-f-trafton/lxl/README.md

 (This section originates from a pile of miscellaneous comments for the function *sym.PEReference()* in *lxl_in.lua*.)

 As a non-validating processor, we are not obligated to process entity declarations within the replacement text of a PEReference.
-(See: *Well-formedness constraint: Entity Declared*) In practice, this means that LXL never expands PEReferences.
+(See: [Well-formedness constraint: Entity Declared](https://www.w3.org/TR/REC-xml/#vc-entdeclared)) In practice, this means that LXL never expands PEReferences.

-Unless `standalone` is `yes`, we are not required to process declarations after the first PEReference that is ignored in the internal subset (see: *§4.4.8 Included as PE*).
+Unless `standalone` is `yes`, we are not required to process declarations after the first PEReference that is ignored in the internal subset (see: [§4.4.8 Included as PE](https://www.w3.org/TR/REC-xml/#as-PE)).

 In the DTD internal subset, PEReferences cannot appear inside of markup declarations.
 (No nesting, basically.)
 This rule doesn't apply in the case of external subsets, which we don't touch because this is non-validating.
 (See: *Well-formedness constraint: PEs in Internal Subset*)

-There is a rule to expand PEReferences when they appear in the text of an EntityValue (see: *§4.4.5 Included in Literal*).
-In the internal subset, this rule never comes into play because it is overridden by *Well-formedness constraint: PEs in Internal Subset*.
+There is a rule to expand PEReferences when they appear in the text of an EntityValue (see: [§4.4.5 Included in Literal](https://www.w3.org/TR/REC-xml/#inliteral)).
+In the internal subset, this rule never comes into play because it is overridden by [Well-formedness constraint: PEs in Internal Subset](https://www.w3.org/TR/REC-xml/#wfc-PEinInternalSubset).

-The text of *Well-formedness constraint: In DTD* is a little misleading.
+The text of [Well-formedness constraint: In DTD](https://www.w3.org/TR/REC-xml/#indtd) is a little misleading.
 It says that PEReferences must not appear outside of the DTD.
 What it means is that substrings like `%foobar;` just won't be recognized as PEReferences elsewhere.

 If you read Tim Bray's annotated version of the spec, be sure to cross reference it with the latest edition.